MarzouqAdebayo/printf/project.md

  - **print_digit.c** - Contains function `print_digit` which prints a natural number to stdout and returns the length of the digit.

 ## Catch-up
- 1. Added functionality for format specifiers for %c, %s, %%, %d.
+ 1. Added functionality for format specifiers for %c, %s, %%, %d and %i.

 ## To-Do
 ### Task 0